Mathemalsky/BTSPP/README.md

 ### prerequisites
 - [cmake](https://cmake.org/) is required for compiling
-- for graphical output imgui is used which needs
+- [dear imgui](https://github.com/ocornut/imgui) is used for graphical output. dear imgui is contained as git submodule but it needs
 - [glfw](https://www.glfw.org/) which needs
 - [glew](https://github.com/nigels-com/glew) (can be installed by `sudo apt-get install libglew-dev`)